rast-7/url-shortener/README.md

-# url-shortener using flask and peewee!
+# (course project)url-shortener using flask and peewee!